Marvel: Ultimate Alliance: Characters

 Marvel: Ultimate Alliance features over 140 Marvel characters, either as playable characters, bosses, or other non-player characters.
-The primary version of the game developed by Raven Software version features 23 default playable characters, with some systems have additional playable characters not present in other versions.
-However, the Gameboy Advance version features 10 playable characters and 6 striker characters.
+The primary version of the game developed by Raven Software version features 23 default playable characters, but some systems have additional playable characters not present in other versions.
+However, the Game Boy Advance version features 10 playable characters and 6 striker characters.